Yorzaren/authentication-system-leak-detection/README.md

 7. Runs on Linux.

 ## Installation
-The project is intended Linux based systems but might work on Windows (untested).
+The project is intended Linux based systems.

 ### Requirements
 - Git
 - Python
 - Pip
-- XAMPP
+- MySQL (or MariaDB)

-### Linux
+### Install Git, Pip, MySQL
 These instructions are for Ubuntu 22.04.2 LTS but might work for other versions.

-#### Install Git and Pip
+#### Linux - Install Git, Pip, MySQL
+You should already have Python3.

-If you don't already have it installed.
+If you don't already have these, install them now:
 ```cmd
 apt install git
 ```